ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Graphics Basics.md

 Buffers are memory used to store image / pixel data.
 There are many buffers, including the color / frame buffer.
 Typically, most displays we work with are flickering displays, where the lights are flickering fast enough that our brains think that the lights are permanently on.
-This flickering can make animation and videos difficult due to buffering, or drawing two or more images in a buffer w
+This flickering can make animation and videos difficult due to buffering, or drawing two or more images in a buffer when the two or more images are supposed to be in separate frames.